 Just as a delicate flower is maintained and nurtured by the proper soil, water, and sunlight, our joy is preserved by the right conditions.
 Here are four healthy habits that can provide the right conditions to maintain our joy.

 1. Confess our sins quickly

-Learning to confess without delay is a good habit to develop.
+Learning to confess our sins without delay is a good habit to develop.
 There’s no reason to wait.
 The sooner we confess our sins and failures to the Lord, the sooner we can enjoy sweet fellowship with Him once more.

 2. Take in God’s Word as our spiritual food daily

-Eating physical food is an enjoyment to us, but eating the Word of God brings us true enjoyment and inner satisfaction.
+Eating physical food is an enjoyment to us, but eating the Word of God brings us true and lasting inner satisfaction.
 A daily habit of taking in God’s Word as our spiritual nourishment will help us maintain our joy in God’s salvation.

 3. Speak to the Lord in prayer all the time

 When we come to the Lord, we don’t need to kneel down and solemnly recite a formal prayer.
 We can simply open our hearts and speak to the Lord Jesus in a personal way.
 At any time, day or night, we can talk to Him.
 In John 16:24, the Lord Jesus says to “ask and you shall receive, that your joy may be made full.”
 Speaking to Him in prayer about everything brings us joy.
 We can even pray by simply calling upon the name of the Lord.